How to set business boundaries that protect your energy (not just your time)

 Photo by Ed Phillips on Unsplash

-What Are Boundaries and Why Do we need them as Business Owners ?
+What are boundaries and why do we need them as business owners ?

 Traditionally when it comes to setting boundaries, especially in business, it’s easy to think of setting boundaries around how you spend your time - what time you start your day, what time you log off and whether you choose to protect your lunch break so you can stretch your legs and grab some fresh air.